Written By: Brad Campbell | February 8, 2023

 Lately, laminated glass has become a favored material in indoor and outdoor graphic projects.
 Photography and digital images have become common choices for incorporating design elements into architectural glass, and laminated glass has become the best glass to incorporate such design elements.

 Given the presence of the interlayer in laminated glass, designers can now use online design tools to include visual imagery on the glass.
 As such, laminated glass continues to be used by brands who wish to create a great impression on the public.

-Other than architectural and safety purposes, tempered glass has seen limited applications as compared to laminated glass.
-Since tempered glass is purely made of glass, the incorporation of digital elements is not possible, as it is the case with laminated glass.
+Other than architectural and safety purposes, tempered glass has seen limited applications compared to laminated glass.
+Since tempered glass is purely made of glass, the incorporation of digital elements is not possible, as is the case with laminated glass.

-Due to the complexity of the manufacturing process and the materials involved, laminated glass becomes more expensive than tempered glass.
-The process of manufacture involves the use of a resin material and glass panes.
+Due to the complexity of the manufacturing process and the materials involved, laminated glass is more expensive than tempered glass.
+The manufacturing process involves the use of resin and glass panes.
 The heating and pressure treatment processes also add to it being more costly than tempered and standard glass.

-Depending on the preferences of a building owner, the cost is another point of difference that dictates the choice between laminated and tempered glass.
+Depending on the preferences of a commercial building owner, the cost is another point of difference that dictates the choice between laminated and tempered glass.

 The laminated glass vs. tempered glass comparison often comes up when building owners are considering the best option for their window and door systems.
 Some of the main features to look at to differentiate the two include the make-up, strength, cost, and the intended purpose for the glass installation.